 TDAP flaps can cover moderately sized defects on anterior-lateral, posterior-lateral, and anterior chest wall defects.
 Yang et al. (30) reported 100% flap survival (size 6–9×14–18 cm) with reduced donor site morbidity.

 The ICAP flap can be supplied by anterior, lateral, or posterior ICAPs.
-Jian et al. (31) have successfully used a lateral ICAP flap to cover axilla area defects due to lymphatic malformations.
+Jiang et al. (31) have successfully used a lateral ICAP flap to cover axilla area defects due to lymphatic malformations.
 Similarly, Yu et al. (32) reported using an anterior ICAP flap to reconstruct a chest wall defect after dermatofibrosarcoma resection.

 The SEAP flap has been used in reconstruction of sternal wound infection after median sternotomy (33,34).
 The advantages of the SEAP flap include the relatively short operation time (33) and sparing of muscle tissue (34).